alac/alac.github.io/_posts/2015-5-23-source-control-gitting-started.md

 * `git grep STRING`.

    Search all indexed files for STRING.
-Lifesaver if regular `grep` gives you unwanted results from gitignored filed.
+Lifesaver if regular `grep` gives you unwanted results from gitignored files.

 * `git mergebase A B`.